 Approximately two hours

-Reus Airport, 14.5km north of Cap Salou.
+Flights land at Reus Airport, which is roughly 14.5km north of the resort.

-> For a tranquil getaway amongst the Costa Dorada’s most secluded beaches and quiet golf courses, book your holiday to Cap Salou with Thomas Cook today.
+For a tranquil getaway amongst the Costa Dorada’s most secluded beaches and quiet golf courses, book your holiday to Cap Salou with Thomas Cook today.

 What is included ?